brunofreda/lvl-up/README.md

 # Things the full app would have

 - Title logo
+- Stylized points counter
+- Better transitions
+- The option to add multiple tasks pages
+- A calendar
+- Making each page an instance of a class called "Page" that contains at least the navbar
+- Themes
 - Store the data in your account, which would be synced with the webapp
-- The option to add multiple tasks page, making the corresponding abstraction from the MainTasksPage
-- Themes

 ## Getting Started